Open all

 Academics and senior school destinations

 Common Entrance has been dropped in favour of the school’s own assessments and bespoke skills-based curriculum for pupils in Years 7 and 8.
 The school is conscious that children in the top two years are secondary school age, so they are taught and treated accordingly, given a number of special responsibilities and perks, plus their own tutor to keep an eye on their progress.
-Leavers (more than 80 per cent) head for The King’s School and the number of scholarships won every year is seriously impressive.
-There’s also a smattering of pupils who move on to Tonbridge, Eton and Westminster.
+One of their courses, global perspectives, even continues into Year 9 if they head for The King’s School.
+This year, 95 per cent did, many with a scholarship.
+Other destinations include Eton, Harrow and Charterhouse.

 Co-curricular

 While Saturday mornings are still very much the domain of lessons, the afternoons are filled with matches, activities and clubs.
-Competitors are local schools such as Wellesley House and Dover College – and Junior King’s does pretty well.
 Sport includes hockey, netball, rugby, football, tennis and cricket, and the school is victorious at national and regional levels in hockey, swimming, fencing and biathlon.
+Recently, they’ve been climbing the tennis ranks too.
 A large galleried sports hall, tennis courts, Astro, outdoor pool, huge fencing hall (fencing is strong here) and the use of facilities at the senior school mean that young sportsmen and women are well catered for.

 Pupils can row from Year 8 and squash, sailing, riding and golf are also on offer.
-Unusually (and very much welcomed by some), competitive matches are not obligatory – if moulding clay in the pottery studio rather than rolling in mud on the rugby pitch is more your thing on a Saturday afternoon, that’s fine as well.
+Unusually (and very much welcomed by some), competitive matches are not obligatory – if moulding clay in the pottery studio or helping paint a mural on the side of one of the school buildings rather than rolling in mud on the rugby pitch is more your thing on a Saturday afternoon, that’s fine as well.

 A stunning music school holds more than 350 individual music lessons a week, in addition to loads of ensembles, bands, trios, choirs and a chapel choir for Years 6 to 8.
 Everybody sings in Canterbury Cathedral three times a year and several children win music scholarships to The King’s School most years (a number are part of the National Youth Choir and Orchestra too).
 Drama is popular, takes place in the fantastic Tithe Barn and is part of the curriculum from Year 3 with pretty much every child involved in productions and LAMDA lessons on offer.
-This year, pupils in Year 8 are putting on an outdoors murder mystery around the grounds of the school and Years 5 and 6 are staging a production of Oliver.
-One of the drama teachers used to work at The Globe, and pupils make use of The King’s School’s amazing recently renovated Malthouse Theatre and dance studios in town.
+One of the drama teachers used to work at The Globe, and pupils make use of The King’s School’s amazing Malthouse Theatre and dance studios in town.

-Afternoon activities provide lots of scope for children to try something new; riding and basketball are especially popular.
-A new playground for Years 3 and 4 is full of lovely natural wood climbing frames.
+Afternoon activities provide lots of scope for children to try something new; riding and basketball are especially popular, as is the Year 3 and 4 playground which is full of lovely natural wood climbing frames.

 Boarding